Cancel anytime

 Core Business Areas

-- Client Computing Group (CCG): Focuses on processors, chipsets, and related products for desktop and laptop computers.
+- Client Computing Group (CCG): Develops and manufactures computing platforms for notebooks, desktops, and tablets.

-- Data Center and AI (DCAI): Develops and markets processors, memory, and other components for data centers, cloud computing, and artificial intelligence applications.
+- Data Center and AI (DCAI): Focuses on solutions for data centers, cloud computing, and artificial intelligence.

-- Network and Edge Group (NEX): Offers networking and edge computing solutions, including Ethernet controllers, network adapters, and programmable logic devices.
+- Network and Edge (NEX): Provides networking infrastructure and edge computing solutions.

-- Intel Foundry Services (IFS): Provides manufacturing services to other companies who design semiconductors.
+- Intel Foundry Services (IFS): Offers manufacturing capacity to external customers as a foundry.

 Leadership and Structure